Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment

 \section{Discussions}

-In this paper, we examine the feasibility of implementing the Rainbow algorithm \cite{hessel2017rainbow} customized with Quantile Huber loss from Implicit Quantile Networks (IQN) algorithm\cite{dabney2018implicit} and ResNet\cite{he2016deep}.
-Particular attention is paid to how the algorithm can be employed and implemented to accomplish set-point regulation tasks within a constrained environment in the presence of disturbances.
-Our results suggest that deep RL methods can function both as a trajectory planner and a controller simultaneously.
-Furthermore, we show that it is possible to train the RL algorithm fully within a simulated environment before deploying it as-is in a real-world scenario for remote magnetic control with reliable behavior in the presence of disturbances and uncertainties.
-The results show that it is feasible to train an RL algorithm fully within a simulation environment and deploy it as-is in a real-world scenario with reliable behavior in the presence of disturbances and uncertainties.
+In this paper, we examine the feasibility of implementing the Rainbow algorithm \cite{hessel2017rainbow} customized with Quantile Huber loss from Implicit Quantile Networks (IQN) algorithm\cite{dabney2018implicit} and ResNet\cite{he2016deep} to accomplish set-point regulation tasks within a constrained environment in the presence of disturbances.
+Our results suggest that deep RL methods as a trajectory planner prevent the robot from encountering singularities and guide the particle toward a goal while avoiding obstacles.
+Furthermore, the results show that it is possible to train the RL algorithm fully within a simulation environment and deploy it as-is in a real-world scenario for remote magnetic control with reliable behavior in the presence of disturbances and uncertainties.
 Although traditional control approaches may ensure some performance levels under restricted assumptions, their design is challenging, especially when only partial information from the environment is available at each time step.
-In other words, there would be a need for exploration strategies in the design of traditional path planners.
-Also, in many traditional path planning and control design approaches, an exact analytical model of the robot and its interaction with its environment is a necessity; contrastingly, RL methods do not rely on pre-existing knowledge or models.
+Also, in many traditional path planning and control design approaches, an exact analytical model of the robot and its interaction with the surrounding environment is a necessity; contrastingly, RL methods do not rely on pre-existing knowledge or models.

+{ The drug delivery example is a futuristic, potential application in which the human intervascular system is a 3-D, time-varying, and dynamic environment.
+However, compared to traditional methods, the strength of RL-based methods is that they are applicable to the more complex environment without a need to re-design the controller structure ---which is based on neural networks---.
+Yet, there might be a need for more samples in the offline training and proper tweaking of the controller's hyperparameters. }

-A simple image segmentation algorithm was employed in this work; however, equipping the RL method with a high fidelity segmentation algorithm would help in better understanding the environment, thereby reducing the simulation-reality gap and augmenting the generalization of the learning algorithm to be used in a different environment.
-We experienced that learning performance is also sensitive to the choice and format of observation space, and therefore, learning parameters need to be chosen carefully.
+A simple image segmentation algorithm was employed in this work; however, equipping the RL method with a high-fidelity segmentation algorithm would help in better understanding the environment, thereby reducing the simulation-reality gap and augmenting the generalization of the learning algorithm to be used in a different environment.
+We experienced that learning performance is also sensitive to the choice and format of observation space; therefore, learning parameters must be chosen carefully.